QuentinRa/blog.quentinra.dev/it/networking/general/index.md

 <details class="details-e">
 <summary>DHCP Server</summary>

-IP address are either attributed manually, or by something called a <small>(Dynamic Host Configuration Protocol)</small> server.
+IP addresses are either attributed manually or by something called a DHCP <small>(Dynamic Host Configuration Protocol)</small> server.
 If a new device with no address IP is connecting to the network

 1. **DHCP Discover**: the device sends a request to retrieve an IP
 2. **DHCP Offer**: if there is a DHCP server, it answers with an IP